Community Living Standards

 Indoor Sports and Physical Activities

-Playing sports in residential buildings, including but not limited to, basketball, bicycle riding, hackysack, frisbee/disc golf, skateboarding, football throwing, running, Nerf activities and squirt gun/water fights is prohibited.
+Playing sports in residential buildings, including but not limited to, basketball, bicycle riding, hackysack, frisbee/disc golf, skateboarding, hockey, football throwing, running, Nerf activities and squirt gun/water fights is prohibited.

-Residence Life takes student access and safety seriously.
-The following must be adhered to:
+The following policies must be adhered to:

 • Delivering, surrendering or otherwise relinquishing possession of your Wolfcard, temporary room card, Templewood garage door opener or PIN number to an individual or permitting the card to be duplicated or modified is prohibited.

-• Residents must present their Wolfcard upon request of a University official, including upon entrance to the residence halls when the front desk is staffed.
+• Residents must present their Wolfcard upon request of a university official, including upon entrance to the residence halls when the front desk is staffed.

 • Students are prohibited from entering restricted access areas.
 This includes, but is not limited to, accessing bedrooms not assigned to a resident, roofs, storage areas, crawl spaces and maintenance areas, even if the door is unlocked or open.